antischolar/cdcl-graphical/README.md

 We plan to implement the CDCL algorithm, and deliverables will be the Reason implementation of the CDCL algorithm, as well as a graphical interface.
 We plan to host this on GitHub and/or Heroku.

+## Goals
+### Within Scope
+- Basic CDCL algorithm implementation
+  - Outputs a satisfying assignment or a value representing that the formula is unsatisfiable
+  - Finds the cut based on the first UIP of the graph
+  - Returns the clause database at the time of termination
+- Graphical support to draw the CDCL graph in real-time
+  - Support for different node shapes to signal a decision literal or a forced literal
+  - Ability to step through each stage of the algorithm
+- Historical Record
+  - Keep track of the state of each data structure at each step of the algorithm

+### Stretch Goals
+- Support for users to choose which literal to decide at each point in time
+- Graphical support to illustrate other UIP cuts

 ## Proposed Schedule
 Nov 01: Project Proposal
 Nov 05: Environment is set up and ready to start implementation